Online Convex Optimization Using Coordinate Descent Algorithms: Regret bounds for online coordinate descent algorithms with random coordinate selection rules

-\begin{remark} By assuming uniform strong convexity and uniform Lipschitz continuity of gradients of $f_t$, Theorem \ref{T4-Ch4} improves the order of the theoretical dynamic regret bound from $O(\sqrt{C_TT})$ in Theorem \ref{T3-Ch4} to $O(C_T)$.
+\begin{remark} By assuming uniform strong convexity and uniform Lipschitz continuity of gradients of $f_t$, Theorem \ref{T4-Ch4} improves the order of the theoretical dynamic regret bound from $O(\sqrt{C_TT})$ in Theorem \ref{T3-Ch4} to $O(C_T)$, which is consistent with results shown in \cite{mokhtari2016online} for full-gradient based online algorithms.
 This means if problem (\ref{MainProblem}) does not change over time i.e. $f_t=f$ for any $t$, $C_T=0$ and the regret grows at a rate $O(1)$ which is consistent with the convergence result of coordinate descent algorithms in the offline setting \cite{Wright}.
-Moreover, if $C_T$ grows sublinearly, the dynamic regret bound in Theorem \ref{T4-Ch4} is also sublinear in $T$ which is consistent with results shown in \cite{mokhtari2016online} for full-gradient based online algorithms. \end{remark}
+As item (ii) of Assumption \ref{a1-Ch4} is not required for proving Theorem \ref{T4-Ch4}, the regret bound is applicable to unconstrained problems with bounded gradients. \end{remark}